notadevhdd/hddosuskins/README.md

 everything here is all my current / used skins (not gonna put all because i use a lot of skins)

+my main discord got disabled

-dm me on discord if you want more skins that i use - HDD#2340
+dm me on discord if you want more skins that i use - HDDCXXV#7729
 ___

 i know this is only for skins but im gonna add some other stuff